marcobarilari/labMONSTER/SSH-tips.md

  exit
  ```

-## Exchange files from and to remote
+## Exchange files from and to remote with `scp`

+To run it into a terminal not logged into the monster.

 - move around a directory recursively (in the example, from the labMonster to local computer)